Ralph Wooddisse

-Lieutenant General Sir Ralph William Wooddisse, (born 8 January 1970) is a British Army officer who served as Commander Field Army from April 2021 until February 2024.
-He now serves as Commander, Allied Rapid Reaction Corps.
+Lieutenant General Sir Ralph William Wooddisse, (born 8 January 1970) is a retired British Army officer who served as Commander Field Army from April 2021 until February 2024 and as Commander, Allied Rapid Reaction Corps from March 2024 to April 2026.

 Early life and education

 Wooddisse was born on 8 January 1970 in Dhekelia, Cyprus.
 He was educated at Denstone College, a private school in Staffordshire, England.
 He studied at University College London and underwent officer training at the Royal Military Academy Sandhurst.